LM-UCSD/Group5_Capstone_WI25/README.md

-# Group5_Capstone_WI25
+# Group5 Capstone WI25
 Contributors: Lauren Marrs, Chris Scholz, and Chase Farrell

 Group 5's Capstone uses Global Fishing Watch's "Public Fishing Effort" data in order to build a model to predict flag counts for a given grid cell and time.
-The purpose of this excerise is to build a model that could give an end-user a prediction of which countries and how many vessels from that country will operate in a grid cell.
-Predictions of this nature could give governments and international organizations valuable insights on where clusters of fishing vessels may appear and aid in the enforcement and management of fisheries and Exclusive Economic Zones.
+The purpose of this excerise is to build a model that could give an end-user a prediction of which countries and how many vessels from that country will operate in a grid cell and build a model that would predict the flagging of vessels.
+Predictions of location could give governments and international organizations valuable insights on where clusters of fishing vessels may appear and aid in the enforcement and management of fisheries and Exclusive Economic Zones.
+While predicitions of flags could give governments and international organizations the ability to determine the likley flag of a vessel obscuring their registration or otherwise not projecting their Automatic identification signal (AIS).

 ## Instructions to Reproduce Our Model Results